-You are indeed at risk that your neighbor will contact U.S. immigration authorities (specifically, Immigration and Customs Enforcement, or ICE).
+You are indeed at risk that your neighbor contacts U.S. immigration authorities (specifically, Immigration and Customs Enforcement, or ICE).
 However, nothing will happen immediately or automatically.

 First, there is the question of whether ICE will act on this tip.
 They do not have the resources to follow up on every tip they get.
 They might simply ignore it.

-In the past, in ICE agents were expected to follow a policy in which they would take a closer look at each individual case and decide whether to exercise something called "Prosecutorial Discretion."
+ICE agents are expected to follow a policy in which they take a closer look at each individual case and decide whether to exercise something called "Prosecutorial Discretion."
 This means that they examine the person's or family's situation—their history of responsible work and family life in the U.S., and family ties to U.S. citizens (such as your daughters)—and sometimes decide not to initiate removal (deportation) proceedings against them.

-The idea was that they are supposed to direct government resources at people who have committed crimes or are otherwise negative forces in U.S. society.
+The idea was that they are supposed to direct government resources at people who have committed crimes or present security risks or are otherwise negative forces in U.S. society.
 Even if ICE has already set court proceedings in motion, they can use Prosecutorial Discretion to close them; and in some cases even allow the person to obtain a work permit.

 That takes us back to the question of whether ICE has the resources to act on any tip.
 It still doesn't.
 But as you no doubt realize, it's a game of chance at this point.